ishan1274/Sorting-visualizer/README.md

 - Quick Sort
 - Merge Sort

-# Here you can see the entire priject by using this link
+# Here you can see the entire project by using this link
 https://ishan1274.github.io/Sorting-visualizer/